ShahidAli871/ShahidAli871/README.md

+# About me
-- 👋 Hi, I’m Shahid Ali currently in the third year of my CS degree.
+Hey there, I’m Shahid Ali currently in the final year of my CS Degree specializing in Cyber Security and digital forensics.
-- 👀 I’m interested in Cyber Security, learning about and working with the emerging technologies.
-I am in the midst of finding something that i can select and spend my time on dedicatedly.
-- I believe that it is important to find something that motivates me in many aspects.
-Personal growth and career building go hand in hand and the former cannot be forced.
-Go with the flow and adapt.
-- 🌱 I’m currently learning Java, OOPS and getting started with acquainting myself with blockchain technology.
-- 💞️ I’m looking to collaborate on domains such as SOC, Security engineering, Linux and DevOps.
-- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/mohammad-shahid-ali-syed-70b939251/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+I am willed towards learning and applying myself in the fields of Cyber Security and low-level programming as they both form a harmony -"Secure by Design".
+Currently spending my time learning Socket Programming and formulating plans to build projects that sing the harmony of Security.
+## Skills
+- SOC Analyst responsibilities.
+Completed the SOC Level 1 and Security Engineer learning paths on TryHackMe.
+- Linux Forensics, Windows Forensics, Cyber Threat Intelligence, SIEM, Endpoint Security Monitoring, System and Network Security.
+- Experience with tools such as nmap, Wireshark, sysmon, Snort, Metasploit, Splunk, Autopsy, Volatility, YARA.
+- Frameworks - OSINT, ATT&CK, OWASP Top 10
+## Intrests
+- Code Analysis,Code Testing - Fuzzing,  Malware Analysis, Kernel Programming, Network Programming, Exploit Development, DevSecOps, Reverse Engineering, Crytography
+- Become Proficient in scripting - bash, C, python.
 <!---
 ShahidAli871/ShahidAli871 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.